mankra/ossbig2024/README.md

 ## OSSBIG

-A link collection to the code and data that was generated for the OSSBIG.
+A link collection to the code and data that was generated the OSSBIG researches.

 ### Workbooks and Repositories